googleapis/google-cloud-ruby/google-cloud-datastream-v1alpha1/README.md

-# Ruby Client for the Datastream V1alpha1 API
+# Ruby Client for the Datastream V1ALPHA1 API

-API Client library for the Datastream V1alpha1 API

-Datastream is a serverless and easy-to-use change data capture (CDC) and replication service.
-It allows you to synchronize data across heterogeneous databases and applications reliably, and with minimal latency and downtime.
+Datastream is a serverless and easy-to-use change data capture (CDC) and replication service that lets you synchronize data reliably, and with minimal latency.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Datastream V1alpha1 API.
+It provides basic client classes for a specific version of the Datastream V1ALPHA1 API.
 Most users should consider using the main client gem, [google-cloud-datastream](https://rubygems.org/gems/google-cloud-datastream).
 See the section below titled *Which client should I use?* for more information.